codecentric-oss/niceml/docs/write-custom-pipeline.md

     uri: ${oc.env:DATA_URI,./data}/kaggle_flowers
 ```

-## Step 3: Configure the training operation
+## Step 3: Configure the train operation
-We navigate to `configs/ops/train` and create `op_train_cls_binary_flowers.yaml`.
+Navigate to `configs/ops/train` and create `op_train_cls_binary_flowers.yaml`.

-We can use the content of `op_train_cls_binary_flowers.yaml` as a starting point
+You can use the content of `op_train_cls_binary_flowers.yaml` as a starting point
 and change the definition where the training data is stored, what the image size
-is and which classes we use as labels.
+is and which classes you use as labels.

-This means, we have to edit
+This means, you have to edit
 - `/shared/datasets@data_train`
 - `/shared/datasets@data_validation`
 - `classes`
 - `target_size width` and `target_size height`

-For the time being, we will use the
+For the time being, use the
-OwnMobileNetModel model of Tensorflow and do not implement our own model definition.
+OwnMobileNetModel model of Tensorflow and do not implement your own model definition.

 ```yaml
 defaults: